DecisionsDev/odm-docker-kubernetes/contrib/HA-res-console/README.md

 NAMESPACE="odm"
 ```

-#### 1.3 Create a namespace (optional)
+#### 1.3 Create the namespace (optional)

-If the namespace does not exists yet, run the command below to create it:
+If the namespace does not exist yet, run the command below to create it:

 ```bash
 kubectl create ns ${NAMESPACE}